navigating-the-darkweb/navigating-the-darkweb/docs/chapter5_zeronet.rst

 .. note::

-	In ZeroNetX, the equivalent application is named ThreadIt
+	In ZeroNetX, the equivalent application is named “ThreadIt.”

 ZeroMail
 ========
 ZeroMail is an end-to-end encrypted, distributed P2P messaging site.

-When you first visit the site, it adds your public key to your data file.
+When you first visit the site, it adds your public key to your ``data`` file.
 At that point, anyone can send you a message.
 ZeroMail downloads messages from all users, but you can only decrypt your messages.

 .. figure:: images/image166.png
 	:width: 800